ninxsoft/MacUserGenerator/README.md

 ## Credits / Thank You
 *   Project created and maintained by Nindi Gill ([ninxsoft](https://github.com/ninxsoft)).
 *   Per Olofsson ([MagerValp](https://github.com/MagerValp)) for his blessing and advice on the project.
+*   Greg Neagle ([gregneagle](https://github.com/gregneagle)) for his work on [pycreateuserpackage](https://github.com/gregneagle/pycreateuserpkg) - his project has really helped me understand how to communicate with the OS via the OpenDirectory API.
 *   Marcus Ransom ([@marcusransom](https://twitter.com/marcusransom)) for his advice and help with testing.

 ## Version History